Resende Faria, Ph.D.

 scroll with the mouse to navigate and select an option at the main menu below

-Dr Diego R. Faria joined the School of Engineering & Applied Science of Aston University (UK) as Lecturer in Computer Science in July/2016.
+Dr Diego R. Faria joined the School of Engineering & Applied Science of Aston University (UK) as a Lecturer in Computer Science in July/2016.
 He received his Ph.D. degree in Electrical and Computer Engineering from the University of Coimbra, Portugal in 2014.
+From 11/2017 to 03/2018 he coordinated a seed corn project "EMG-controlled Prosthetic Hand for Academia", funded by SARI, Aston University, to collaborate with Ingeniarius Ltd (Portugal) towards the development of a low cost 3D printed robotic hand controlled by electromyography (signals from the forearm muscles).
 From 2006 to 2013 Dr Diego Faria has collaborated on different European Projects, such as HANDLE-Developmental pathway towards autonomy and dexterity in robot in-hand manipulation and BACS-Bayesian Approach to Cognitive Systems.
 From Oct/2013 to Aug/2014 he has collaborated on the project Pedestrian Detection in Urban Challenging Scenarios, funded by the Portuguese Foundation for Science and Technology (FCT).
 In 2014, Dr. Diego (as core researcher) together with Dr. Mahmoud Tavakoli (PI) had the concession of a grant from the CMU-Portugal program for the project: Compliant Robotics Hands with Integrated Soft MEMS Skin (for Medical Prosthesis and Industrial Robotics Applications) - partnership between the ISR-UC and Soft Machine Lab of Robotics Institute at Carnegie Melon University (SML-CMU).
-From April 2014 to June 2016 he carried out his research as postdoctoral fellow at the Institute of Systems and Robotics, within the group of Automation & Robotics for Human Life, collaborating on the AMS-HMI project (Assisted Mobility Supported by Shared-Control and Advanced Human-Machine Interfaces), funded by FCT.
-His research is focused on Human-Robot Interaction: Human Daily Activity Recognition using RGB-D sensors and Probabilistic Techniques towards robot assisted living, and also Child-Robot Interaction towards assisting the facilitation of adaptive health-related coping and improved quality of life outcomes in pediatric settings (robotherapy).
-Currently, Dr Diego Faria has been carrying his research at the System Analytics Research Institute (SARI) collaborating with the Aston Lab for Intelligent Collectives Engineering (ALICE) and Aston Interactive Media Lab (AIM).
+From April 2014 to June 2016 he carried out his research as postdoctoral fellow at the Institute of Systems and Robotics, within the group of Automation & Robotics for Human Life, collaborating on the AMS-HMI project (Assisted Mobility Supported by Shared-Control and Advanced Human-Machine Interfaces), funded by FCT and the project Ambient Assisted Living funded by the ISR-UC.
+His research is focused on Human-Robot Interaction: Human Daily Activity (individual and social) and Emotion Recognition towards robot assisted living, and also Child-Robot Interaction towards assisting the facilitation of adaptive health-related coping and improved quality of life outcomes in pediatric settings (robotherapy).
+In 2017, he had the concession of a grant funded by the SEAS-Aston University to launch and coordinate the Artificial Intelligence & Robotics (AIR) club, which has the goal of preparing undergraduate and postgraduate students to apply AI concepts into practice using real robots (e.g. NAO’s, Pepper and Thymios) as an extracurricular activity.
+Currently, Dr Diego Faria has been carrying his research at the System Analytics Research Institute (SARI) collaborating with the Aston Lab for Intelligent Collectives Engineering (ALICE) and Aston Interactive Media (AIM) Lab.

 Human-Robot Interaction (robot-assisted living, child-robot interaction);